Dave Burnett, Ph.D., RRT, AE-C

 Dave Burnett, Ph.D., RRT, AE-C, joined the school's faculty in 2012 and serves as department chair and assistant professor.
 Burnett's undergraduate training was in respiratory therapy and health care management.
 He received his master’s degree in exercise physiology from the University of Central Missouri and his doctorate in rehabilitation science from the University of Kansas.

-On October 1, 2018, Burnett was appointed interim associate dean for faculty practice and community partnership for the School of Health Professions.
+Burnett served as interim associate dean for faculty practice and community partnership for the School of Health Professions starting October 1, 2018.
+He was appointed associate dean August 1, 2020.

 Burnett's research is focused on preventing severity of primary disease processes and their potential co-morbid conditions.
 In particular he focuses on prevention and treatment of asthma.
 He also is part of a multidisciplinary team investigating the effects of exercise and nutrition on multiple organ systems in cystic fibrosis.